Dinesh-design786/own_ai_chatbot/README.md

 # own_ai_chatbot
 A custom AI chatbot built using Google Gemini API, designed for personalized conversational experiences.
 Supports text-based interaction, natural language understanding, and customizable personality traits.
 Built with Python and Streamlit for an interactive web interface.
+This project is a personalized AI chatbot interface powered by Google's Gemini API.
+It provides real-time conversational responses similar to ChatGPT or Bard.
+Ideal for personal productivity, learning assistance, or customer service mockups.
+The interface is built using Streamlit and supports environment setup via Python virtual environments.